 Skip to main content

-Why Spain is one of the most LGBTQ+ friendly countries in the world
+Why Spain is one of the most LGBTQIA+ friendly countries in the world

 My name is Michael Rizzi, and I’m a gay vlogger from Toronto, Canada.
 I refer to myself as a “gay vlogger” and not just a ”vlogger” because my sexuality is more than just a label – at the core, it’s who I am as a person.
 It influences so many different parts of my life, including how I travel.

 For over two weeks, my boyfriend, Christian, and I travelled the beautiful country of Spain, in collaboration with The Travel Project.
-We were sent there on a mission: to better understand why Spain is one of the best countries in the world to travel to if you’re LGBTQ+.
+We were sent there on a mission: to better understand why Spain is one of the best countries in the world to travel to if you’re part of the LGBTQIA+ community.
 What did I learn?
 Well, we’ll get into that.
 However, I will start off by saying that Spain is far more than delicious tapas & paella.
-Spain is everything you could ever want in a country…hungry yet?
+Spain is everything you could ever want in a country… and more!

 The mission

 Why is telling this story so important to me?
-Because as LGBTQ+ people, we have to consider our sexuality or gender identity when traveling.
+Because as LGBTQIA+ people, we have to consider our sexuality or gender identity when travelling.
 It’s easy to forget this when you live in a country that provides love and support for your identity.
-As such, we need LGBTQ+ travellers to tell their story and inspire others in our community to travel without fear.
+As such, we need LGBTQIA+ travellers to tell their story and inspire others in our community to travel without fear.

 Michael Rizzi in Barcelona